 While a strong work ethic is great, it must include the idea that taking care of oneself enables us to do our best work.
 This doesn’t mean your team should all be marathon runners – it just means they make their health (physical, mental, spiritual, and emotional) a high priority.

-Habit #4: Never raises an issue without also presenting potential solutions
+Habit #4: They never raise an issue without also presenting potential solutions.

 Leading a church or ministry department is challenging enough in itself.
 The last thing you need is a staff that only brings you problems.
 A proactive staff member will either fix the problem, or if he needs your input/approval, will mention the issue and a few options for resolving it.